Equipment

 Anyone can put on a suit of armour.
 Only those trained in the armour’s use know how to wear it effectively, however classes, perks and feats may give you training with different types of armour.
 If you wear armour that you lack training with, you have disadvantage on any ability check and saving throw that involves Strength or Dexterity, as well as attack rolls.

-If you wield a shield or a helmet you are not proficient with, you do not get its armour bonus only its penalties.
+If you wield a shield or a helmet you do not have training with, you do not get its armour bonus and cannot use any of its special properties.

 Armour Class (AC)